.svx Cookbook

 *end somewhere

 The default values for the standard deviations are those for BCRA grade 5.
-Note that it is good practice to keep the *include Grade3 within *Begin and *End commands otherwise it will apply to following survey data, which may not be what you intended.
+Note that it is good practice to keep the *include grade3 within *begin and *end commands otherwise it will apply to following survey data, which may not be what you intended.

-Specify different accuracy for a leg
+Override accuracy for a leg

 For example, suppose the tape on the plumbed leg in this survey is suspected of being less accurate than the rest of the survey because the length was obtained by measuring the length of the rope used to rig the pitch.
 We can set a higher sd for this one measurement and use a *begin/*end block to make sure this setting only applies to the one leg: